ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 ### Manhattan distance
 Sum of the manhattan distance for each square.
 The manhattan distance of a square is the number of squares that it would have to move to get to its goal position given that no square can move diagonally.

-The file README-ASTAR should contain information about how to test your implementation on your example(s), plus a description of each file that are important for this lab.
-Furthermore, it should contain a description of the example(s) and the heuristics that you have used.